gf-mse/nullboard/nullboard-backup/README.md

 We would obviously need Flask, [Flask-CORS][flask-cors] is required to reply with a correct `Access-Control-Allow-Origin:` header (see the [protocol overview](#protocol-overview) section), and `netifaces` is a convenience-only dependency, which can be easily removed from the code.

+## Alternatives

+You may want to have a look at [nullboard-nodejs-agent][apankrat-nb-issue-57] by [OfryL][ofryl-nodejs-bk], and/or [nullboard-agent][nullboard-agent] -- the original backup server implemenation for Windows, written in C.